 Market Restaurant + Bar is an upscale, farm-to-table temple presided over by chef Carl Schroeder — a Culinary Institute of America and Michael Mina alum — while chef Davin Waite is renowned for his unconventional but reverential take on sushi at Oceanside’s Wrench and Rodent.
 And in Carlsbad, chef Eric Bost leads the Michelin-starred, French-inflected Jeune et Jolie as well as the more casual Campfire.

 San Diego Glossary of Terms

 Baja-Style Fish Tacos

 While you’ll find versions of fish tacos where the fish is simply grilled or sauteed, Baja-style reigns at most local restaurants.
 With roots in Ensenada, Mexico, this taco features beer-battered fried fish tucked into a corn tortilla and topped with shredded cabbage, salsa, and crema.
-Our fish taco map will help you find the best versions to try.
+Our fish taco map will help you find the best versions to sample.

 Thought to have originated in San Diego, this taco shop staple is a carb-loaded behemoth stuffed with carne asada, French fries, cheese, sour cream, pico de gallo, and sometimes guacamole.
 It rivals carne asada-topped fries — also a San Diego invention — as a favorite late-night fuel.
 Check out this list of 15 standout California burritos to try.

 These highly prized, locally harvested treasures of the sea can be found when in season at the Tuna Harbor Dockside Market or the TunaVille Market and Grocery as well as on the menus of local restaurants and sushi bars.